chtsao8/FPGA_gen_v2/README.md

 8. Send generated FPGA target files to bootable SD card:
 <pre><code>make send_to_fpga (may not work on kiwi)
 </code></pre>
-9. Run pipeline with implemented hardware kernels:
+9. Plug SD card into FPGA, open the FPGA's command line using a program like PuTTY.
+Run pipeline with implemented hardware kernels:
 <pre><code> ./{host executable} {APP.xclbin}
 </code></pre>
 10. Compare output to cpu output: **(NOT YET IMPLEMENTED)**